 9. Almost Ready to Put a Lid On It

 After your wine mixture has rested it is time to put it in bottles.
-You’ll need to place a balloon over the top of the bottles.
+You’ll place a balloon over the top of the bottles.
 This will allow the mixture to ferment without allowing any wild yeast into your mixture.

 10. Let the Wine Rest in Darkness